dwhinham/mt32-pi/README.md

 | Generic        | [128x64 OLED]   | `type = ssd1306_i2c`, `width = 128`, `height = 64`, `i2c_lcd_address = 3c` | Similar to the 32 pixel high OLED, just with more rows.
 Tested by @dwhinham.                                                                                             |
 | Raystar        | [REC002004B]    | `type = hd44780_4bit`, `width = 20`, `height = 4`                          | High-contrast 20x4 OLED display.
 Tested by @dwhinham.                                                                                                                    |

+## 🎛️ Control surface

+You can attach buttons and/or a rotary encoder to control `mt32-pi`.
+Currently, support is very basic, and just allows control of volume, synthesizer, MT-32 ROM and SoundFont selection.
+Future versions will add a menu system and more ways to control the synthesizers.

+For full details and wiring information, take a look at [our wiki page][control surface].

 ## 🧠 MT-32 ROM support

 `mt32-pi` can make use of all ROMs that [Munt] supports, and allows switching between ROM sets on-the-fly for greater compatibility with various games.
 For further information about which games work best with each ROM set, consult the [MT-32 game compatibility list].